carlosazsilva/OkComputer/README.md

 # OK Computer

-An on-line store but as if we were in the 80s 👩‍🎤 You can log in with the email `email@email.com` and the password `1234`.
-You can alseo manually add a user to the db.json file.
+An on-line store but as if we were in the 80s!
+Some of the features implemented.

-* The top menu changes wheter the user is logged in or not
+* The top menu changes wheter the user is logged in or not;
-* The front page has features products
+* The front page has features products;
+* One of the featured products has more emphasis;
+* There's a search functionality with filters;
-* There's a featured product
+* There's a menu with categories;
+* The products can be ordered by certain criteria;
+* Only logged in users can make orders;
+* Other.

+> You can log in with the email `email@email.com` and the password `1234`.
+You can also register for an account or manually add a user to the db.json file.

 ## Install the dependencies

 To try it out for yourself, install all the dependecies.
 You'll also need to have Angular installed.

-    `npm install`
+    npm install

 ## Development server